Sport Coaching

 UWS offers opportunities for our students to study abroad via our exchange programmes.

 Study abroad is extremely beneficial to personal and professional development and research has shown that worldwide employers value graduates with intercultural awareness and global competences.
-Our BSc Sport Coaching students have completed successful exchanges with universities in the USA, France, Spain and Sweden.

 There is a strong emphasis on placement learning and developing the practical coaching skills.
 We have excellent links with a number of clubs and organisations, including St Mirren Football Club, South Lanarkshire Leisure and Culture Trust and the Scottish Football Association, which provide work-based learning opportunities and offer you the opportunity to pick up professional coaching qualifications.
 We also encourage you to identify organisations that you are interested in working with.